impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 }
 ```

-Here we run the `rbenv prefix system` command, having ensured that the executable for system Ruby will not be found in the value of `$PATH` because we've removed it with the call to `path_without ruby` (described below).
-We then assert that the `prefix` command failed and that a specific error message was output to STDERR.
+ - Here we first ensure that the executable for system Ruby will not be found in the value of `$PATH` because we've removed it with the call to `path_without ruby` (described below).
+ - Then we run the `rbenv prefix system` command.
+ - We then assert that:
+    - the `prefix` command failed and that
+    - a specific error message was output to STDERR.

-### Tangent- the `path_without` helper function
+#### The `path_without` helper function

 This function comes from the `test_helper` file, and looks like this: